- ASSISTANT PROFESSOR Radiology

 Department of Defense Predoctoral Fellowship

-- fast MR imaging and spectroscopy methods for quantitative neuroimaging.
+- fast MR imaging and spectroscopy methods.

 - reliable MR techniques for functional and structural assessment of spinal cord, nerve roots, and optic nerve.